tech-wizard720/meetcode/README.md

-Meetcode is a problem solving platform where user can solve coding questions according to various topics and if admin priviledges are one can post question as well.
+Meetcode is a problem solving platform where user can solve coding questions according to various topics and if admin privileges are given one can post question as well.
 The solutions will run in a dockerized environment in the server.